 How it works..

 NAPALM uses specific transport API to connect to the different vendor devices as outlined in this chapter introduction, thus in our sample topology it required NETCONF to be enabled on the Juniper devices as well as SSH enabled on Cisco IOS-XR devices.
 Also the username/password used on the ansible control machine to authenticate with the devices must be configured on the remote nodes.
-We perform all these steps on the devices in order to make it read for NAPALM to communicate with the devices.
+We perform all these steps on the devices in order to make it ready for NAPALM to communicate with the devices.

 On the Ansible machine we set the ansible_connection per each vendor ( netconf for juniper and network_cli for iosxr) and we specify the ansible_network_os to designate the vendor OS.
 We specify the username and password via ansible_user and ansibe_ssh_pass.
 All these parameters are defined under the group_vars hierarichy under junos.yml and iosxr.yml corresponding to the groups that we defined in our inventory to group the devices on vendor os basics.